gustavovinife/flash-snap/docs/adr.md

 ## Context

 Flash Snap is an Electron (Vite 3.1.0) desktop application designed to simplify spaced repetition learning.
-Initially, user data (cards and decks) are stored in `localStorage`, with plans to implement server-side synchronization using PostgreSQL in future releases.
+User data (cards and decks) are stored in Supabase (PostgreSQL), while application settings are maintained in `localStorage`.

 The core UX principle is frictionless card creation.
 Users can add cards by selecting any text and pressing a global shortcut (`Ctrl + Shift + X`).
 This shortcut is currently fixed but will be made customizable through a future **Settings Page** — where users can also manage their preferred language (i18n) and review notification time ("Time to Review").